markdown/markdown.github.com/index.md

 tools and resources available to document authors and developers, as well as implementors of the various markdown implementations.

+### Want to help?

+Got an idea for this site?
+You help by [joining the discussion](https://github.com/markdown/markdown.github.com/issues) on github and sharing your ideas.
+If you've read the discussions and think there's something you can do you can dive right in and fork [this sites Github repository](https://github.com/markdown/markdown.github.com), [make your changes](https://github.com/markdown/markdown.github.com/wiki/How-to-edit-the-site) and [do a pull request](https://help.github.com/articles/using-pull-requests).

 ### Authors
 Coming soon...